Use no-code agents as tools

 parameter:

-- Specify the application’s purpose and capabilities
+- Specify the agent’s purpose and capabilities

 - Describe when the tool should be used